leggedrobotics/soem_interface/README.md

 If multiple buses are connected to the same master then the buses are managed by the EthercatBusManagerBase.

 ## Note
-Due to the current pandemic we could not test this version of the soem_interface.
+Due to the current pandemic we could not test this version of the soem_interface_rsl.

 Tests will be conducted as soon as possible.